Riparian and Ecological Enhancement (REEP)

 - Riparian and Ecological Enhancement Program Policy and Procedure

-- Riparian and Ecological Enhancement Project Application (2020)
+- Riparian and Ecological Enhancement Project Application

-Benefits of protecting your riparian area are:
+Benefits of protecting your riparian and ecologically sensitive areas may include:

 - Improved water quality

 - Trapping and storing of sediments and nutrients